Kukuster/k8s-flask-postgres-musicbrainz/README.md

 ```

 ### 3. build and run for your k8s environment
-Requires installed `docker` and `kubectl`
+:grey_exclamation: Requires installed `docker` and `kubectl`

 #### A) Locally (minikube)
-Requires installed `minikube`
+:grey_exclamation: Requires installed `minikube`

 Run:

 `bash build.sh`

-if pods started successfully and services are running, check ip address of the service with `minikube ip`.
-Address of the REST API service will be the ip address from its output with the `30080` port.
+if pods started successfully and services are running, check ip address of the service by running `minikube ip`.
+The address of the REST API service will be the ip address from its output with the `30080` port.

 #### B) on Google Kubernetes Engine (GKE)
-Requires installed `gcloud`, and k8s cluster created in Google Kubernetes Engine console.
+:grey_exclamation: Requires installed `gcloud` and logged in to `gcloud` [[R]](https://cloud.google.com/sdk/docs/install-sdk), and a k8s cluster created in [Google Kubernetes Engine console](https://console.cloud.google.com/kubernetes/list/overview) with corresponding credentials specified in `set-env.sh`.

 Run:

 `bash build-gpc-gke.sh`

-if pods started successfully and services are running, check the external ip address of the REST API service with `kubectl get services`.
+if pods started successfully and services are running, check the external ip address of the REST API service by running `kubectl get services`.
 GCP GKE will automatically assign a `EXTERNAL-IP` field to `rest-api-service` shortly after pods start.

-Use `EXTERNAL-IP` with port `60080` as an endpoint base for the REST API service.
+Use that `EXTERNAL-IP` with the port `60080` as an endpoint base for the REST API service.
+(In my case, `EXTERNAL-IP` is 34.123.189.132)